 Once the parties have reached an agreement the mediator, or if represented, the parties’ attorneys may prepare a written memorial or order reciting the terms of agreement.
 When the mediator prepares the written agreement, the parties are encouraged to have an attorney review the agreement prior to signing.
 A signed Agreement can be enforceable as a contract.
 If a case is pending in court, the judge will enter the Agreement as a court order, thereby concluding the matter.

 Mediators come from different professions, and have a variety of approaches and styles.
 Lawyers often advise their clients about the importance of selecting the mediator who matches up with the needs of the clients and the facts of their case.
 Selecting the right mediator for the parties and the issues sets the tone for either resolution or impasse.

 One of the first steps in selecting a mediator is to identify the background and style of mediator that would most suit the parties and the nature of the issues involved.
 In addition to the mediator’s curriculum vitae and the standard mediation agreement, a sample of articles written by or about the mediator and any promotional material that the mediator can provide are helpful.
-Just remember that anyone can claim they are a mediator and aren’t really qualified as a mediator.
-To make sure the mediator you are selecting is a certified and qualified mediator, The Association for Conflict Resolution has created a database that only lists mediators that have attained the training to be recognized as a Certified Professional Mediator.
-Go to www.acresolution.org to find a certified mediator that specializes in your needs and is in your geographic location.
+A mediator’s website is a great starting point to learn about the potential paid professional you are about to hire.
+Anyone can claim they are a mediator and may not be qualified or trained as a mediator.
+To make sure the mediator you are selecting is a qualified mediator, The Association for Conflict Resolution has created a database that lists mediators that have completed the training to be recognized as a Certified Professional Mediator.

 How do we know if mediation is for us?